 Create three new CNAME records with the following information.

-Verify your DKIM records
+Verify your DNS records

 Once your records have been published, your domain will appear in AWeber as fully authenticated as seen on the Domains & Addresses page in Account Settings.
 Mail sent from AWeber for that email address will now be signed automatically with DKIM.

 Note, if your domain isn't authenticating after setting up your DNS records properly, you may simply need to wait up to 48 hours for servers to see those changes.